What to Do When Couples Have Different Senior Care Needs

 Timing is Everything

 In my experience, most couples move into Assisted Living relatively ‘late’ – their experience living at home typically has been deteriorating for several years, yet they resist the move to more supportive housing because they perceive the move as a loss of independence.
 If the couple is confined to two rooms, though, as is often the case, with dementia or physical problems are severely limiting one partner and care providers coming and going every day then independence has probably already been lost.
 Better to move into a community where care is more readily delivered, and the focus can be shifted to family and social activities.
 So many times, people have told me that “I just moved here too late”.

 Focus on Time Together Earlier in the Disease Process

-Some communities will accommodate couples in Dementia Caresections even when only one partner has Dementia.
+Some communities will accommodate couples in Dementia Caresections even when only one partner has dementia.
 This is not as common – The apartments in dementia Care are typically smaller than in Assisted Living, and some states have laws preventing a person who does not have dementia from living in dementia care.
-Some communities, though, have gotten waivers for this joint accommodation, and have worked through the logistics of giving the non-dementia partner access to activities elsewhere in the Community that provide social and physical stimulation appropriate for a senior without dementia.
+Some communities, though, have gotten waivers for this joint accommodation, and have worked through the logistics of giving the non-dementia partner access to activities elsewhere in the community that provides social and physical stimulation appropriate for a person without dementia.
 This is another way for a couple to stay together even as their needs for care diverge.

 Senior Living Communities are working to accommodate couples with different capabilities, giving them as many years together as possible.
-Work with your Senior Placementadvisor and Assisted Living and Dementia Care communities to spend those Goodyears side by side.
+Work with your senior care advisors and Assisted Living and Dementia Care communities to spend those good years side by side.